 You will also incur no foreign transaction fees on international car rentals.

 Rental car coverage that comes with credit cards can be secondary — this means that you must first file a claim with your primary insurance company before the secondary coverage will kick in.

 But the coverage on the Chase Sapphire Preferred is primary coverage — you do not have to file a claim with another insurance company first.

-Another positive is that Chase’s primary CDW coverage is not limited to rentals outside the country (this is common with other credit card CDW coverage).
+Another positive is that Chase’s primary CDW coverage is not limited to rentals outside the country (this is common with other credit cards’ CDW coverage).

 The coverage is provided on a primary basis in the U.S. and worldwide in most countries.

-Unlike other premium credit cards, Chase does not charge a fee for adding an authorized user to your Chase Sapphire Preferred.
+Unlike other premium credit cards, Chase does not charge a fee for adding an authorized user to your Chase Sapphire Preferred card.

-To ensure you receive coverage under the Chase Sapphire Preferred’s CDW, you will need to do the following:
+To ensure you receive coverage under the Chase Sapphire Preferred card’s CDW, you will need to do the following:

-If you provide a credit card other than the Chase Sapphire Preferred when completing the rental, you will forfeit coverage.
+If you provide an alternative card to the Chase Sapphire Preferred card when completing the rental, you will forfeit the coverage provided through your Chase Sapphire Preferred card.
 You will also forfeit coverage if you accept the rental car company’s CDW/LDW coverage.

 The card’s CDW coverage will reimburse you for covered expenses incurred on the rental vehicle, including: